Living Trust vs Will: Key Differences

 • Privacy: The probate process for a will is a matter of public record, meaning that the details of your asset distribution and beneficiaries can become public knowledge.
 On the other hand, living trusts offer a higher level of privacy, as the distribution of assets occurs outside the public eye.

 • Ongoing maintenance: Living trusts require ongoing maintenance and attention, as you must ensure that your assets are appropriately titled and transferred into the trust.
-While still requiring periodic updates, wills involve a different level of ongoing management.
+While still requiring periodic updates, it will involve a different level of ongoing management.

 Deciding between a living trust and a will depends on your unique circumstances, assets, and estate planning goals.
 Some factors to consider when making your choice include:

-• Size and complexity of your estate: If you have a large or complex estate with numerous assets, a living trust may offer more efficient management and distribution.
+• Size and complexity of your estate: A living trust may offer more efficient management and distribution if you have a large or complex estate with numerous assets.

 • Privacy concerns: A living trust may be the better choice if maintaining privacy surrounding your asset distribution is a top priority.